Krabi Krabong (Thai Weapons) Training

 Sitsiam Camp/Buddhai Swan continue Por Kru’s work in promoting the Thai Martial Arts at the highest level.

 The Sitsiam Camp/Buddhai Swan perform regular demonstrations for the Thai temples in England and have given displays for the Royal Thai Embassy at the Westfield Shopping Centre London.
 Our demonstration team have also been a regular and the major attraction at the Amazing Thailand Festivals since 1997.

 Sitsiam Camp/Buddhai Swan – A Royal Connection.

 Kru Tony Moore was fortunate enough, during his time as a student of Buddhai Swan Thailand, to perform before Her Majesty Queen Sirikit of Thailand.
-Another landmark event happened in early 2017 when our one of our students received the prestigeous honour of performing the Wai Kru/Ram Muay at the opening ceremony of “100th Day of Mourning for King Bhumibol Adulyadej” in Pattaya City Thailand.
+Another landmark event happened in early 2017 when our one of our students Kru Lee received the prestigious honour of performing the Wai Kru/Ram Muay at the opening ceremony of “100th Day of Mourning for King Bhumibol Adulyadej” in Pattaya City Thailand.

 From a personal perspective, I can promise any student that the time and effort spent studying Krabi Krabong is worth the myriad rewards they will receive throughout their life.

 Private lessons in Krabi krabong Training are taught by Kru Tony Moore at the

 Movies on You Tube Demonstrations and Krabi Krabong Training.